good-ware/js-task-queue/README.md

 |----|-----------|
 |`size`|The maximum number of tasks that can execute simultaneously.|

-Functions are scheduled for execution via the asynchronous method `push()`.
+Functions are queued via the asynchronous method `push()`.
 This method accepts a function and returns a Promise that settles when the provided function is called.

-A common misunderstanding is to think the Promise returned by `push()` settles when the provided function has finished executing.
 To wait for the function to finish, use the `.promise` property of the object returned by `push()`.

 In summary: